Redwood City | 07/24/2017-08/04/2017

 Cynthia Starborn is a life-long teacher and creative writer.
 She has taught all ages from preschool to high school, in both public and private school settings, and particularly loves working with elementary-age students.
 Her favorite subject to teach is, of course, creative writing!
-Cynthia started writing stories and poems at the age of five, and has been published in the anthology “365 Moments of Grace” (2016), as well as the anthology “365 Life Shifts” (2017).
+Cynthia started writing stories and poems at the age of five, and has been published in the anthology “365 Moments of Grace” (2016), as well as the anthology “365 Life Shifts” (2017) and “Goodness Abounds” (2017).
 Cynthia loves helping students to express their unique voice through writing, and she is excited to support campers in having many magical “Adventures in Writing” this summer.

 Abraham Resngit, Writing Ranger (Middle School)

 Abraham started out as an Adventure Guide with Adventures in Writing Camp and is thrilled to return as a Writing Ranger!
 Abraham discovered his love for teaching in college, earning a degree in English with plans to teach high school.
 He has spent the last year teaching English in the East Side Union High School District, and wants to give back to his community by impacting students the same way his teachers did.
 On his down time Abraham enjoys reading, cooking, and practicing Brazilian Jiu-jitsu.
 He looks forward to making campers’ time at Adventures in Writing Camp one of their most memorable experiences, allowing them to return to school in the Fall with found memories of their summer vacation!

 We are very excited to welcome Helen Foley back for her third year with Adventures in Writing!
 There is nothing she loves more than sharing her love of writing with kids through music, dance, and oodles of fun activities.